classmethod/gradle-aws-plugin/README.md

 }
 ```

 These credentials are used to make API accesses by default.
+The format of the credentials file is described in the [Amazon AWS Docs](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/credentials.html#credentials-file-format).

 ### S3 files tasks